airbytehq/glossary/content/term/data mesh.md

 ---
-title: "What is Data Mesh"
+title: "What is Data Mesh?"
 tags:
 - data engineering
 ---